defra-design/prn-design-history/app/posts/2023-06-09-manage-a-prn.md

 ### Adding questions which are optional

-Normally we would avoid asking questions which are optional or clearly mark them but we want to find out thought research a few different things:
+Normally we would avoid asking questions which are optional or clearly mark them but we want to find out through research a few different things:

-1. weather users sell their PRNs before raising them
+1. Whether users sell their PRNs before raising them
-2. weather users find being able to add their own reference and note useful
+2. Whether users find being able to add their own reference and note useful

 ![optional questions](/optional-q.png)